-After detox, treatment often focuses heavily on how to manage those symptoms of anxiety.
-It can seem like those symptoms are even more disruptive after detox, so it is especially important to take advantage of all opportunities to manage the disorder without relapse.
-This may include the use of nonaddictive medication, lifestyle changes, and coping mechanisms that can be utilized in the moment.
+After detox, Ativan treatment for addiction often focuses heavily on how to manage symptoms of anxiety.
+Those symptoms might feel more disruptive after detox.
+Therefore, patients will get to learn about relapse prevention.
+This may include the use of non-addictive medication, lifestyle changes, and healthy coping mechanisms.

-Most treatment plans will include traditional therapies like one-on-one therapy, group therapy sessions, and 12-step meetings or something similar to create the foundation of recovery post detox.
-However, alternative therapies and holistic treatment options can round out your treatment plan and help you find creative and experiential ways of addressing past trauma and discerning a path forward in recovery.
+Most treatment plans will include traditional therapies like individual and group therapy sessions and/or 12-step meetings.
+These are all vital pillars for Ativan treatment and relapse prevention.
+However, alternative therapies and holistic treatment options can make your Ativan treatment plan become more intensive.
+They can help you find creative and experiential ways of overcoming past trauma, addressing the emotional and mental aspects of it.

 Some alternative therapies that may be of value include:

-Addiction is a lifelong disease, and though there are effective treatment options available, there is no cure.
-This means that active attention to recovery is recommended in the years following detox.
-Learning how to live without Ativan means learning how to live without the use of alcohol, marijuana, or any addictive substance, and it can take time to develop a lifestyle that truly supports ongoing sobriety.
+Addiction is a lifelong battle.
+This means that active attention to recovery is needed after detox.
+Learning how to live without Ativan means living without any addictive substance.
+It can take time to develop a lifestyle that truly supports ongoing sobriety.
 You will also need a stable living environment, as free from triggers as possible.

-Connecting with a community of peers in recovery can help you to feel less isolated and give you continual insight into how others are making it work without drug or alcohol use.
+Connecting with a community of peers in recovery can help you feel less isolated, less alone.
+It can also give you continual insight into staying sober and keeping to healthy coping mechanisms.
 Knowing that you have people to call, meetings to attend regularly, and places to go is important to make you feel purposeful.
 Having a support system at this point is important, though it might take some restructuring of your social circle.

-The Ativan recovery program you choose should provide you with an ongoing plan to address treatment as you transition back home.
-As with all aspects of recovery, your treatment plan after addiction treatment should be uniquely designed to suit your needs, but may include:
+After the substance abuse program, you should have an Ativan treatment plan as you transition back home.
+As with all aspects of recovery, your treatment plan after Ativan addiction withdrawal treatment should be uniquely designed to suit your needs, and may include:

-- Dates and times of local group meetings, like 12-step meetings.
+- Dates and times of local group meetings and support groups

-- Ideas for continued therapies that were effective for you during drug rehab.
+- Therapies that were effective for you during drug rehab